mkatiwa/farmonemarket/README.md

-# 🥕 Farm2Market - Digital Agri-Marketplace

-**Farm2Market** is a Django-based web platform that allows smallholder farmers to sell their products directly to buyers without middlemen.
-It provides an e-commerce-like interface for listing agricultural products, placing orders, and making payments via **M-Pesa STK Push**.

----

-## 🌟 Key Features

-* # 🥕 Farm2Market - Digital Agri-Marketplace
+* #  Farm2Market - Digital Agri-Marketplace

 **Farm2Market** is a Django-based web platform that allows smallholder farmers to sell their products directly to buyers without middlemen.
 It provides an e-commerce-like interface for listing agricultural products, placing orders, and making payments via **M-Pesa STK Push**.